rivaille1704/My-First-Machine-Learning-Research-in-Python/README.md

 # My-First-Machine-Learning-Research-in-Python
-I have implemented 4 Machine Learning algorithms on 2 datasets Some terminology:
+I have implemented 4 Machine Learning algorithms on 2 datasets.
+Some terminology:
   Precision (P): Measures how many of the predicted positive instances (spam or ham) are actually correct.
 A high precision means fewer false positives.